ideditor/schema-builder/README.md

 ##### `icons`

 For combo fields, the `icons` object might contain the name of icons which represent the different values of the field.
+More information about available icon sets and usage of icons can be found on the [icons subpage](ICONS.md).

 Combo field types can accept key-label pairs in the `options` value of the `strings` property.